pessoacolombo/yopoulab-sample-2026/README.md

 Run the notebooks in the order `1` → `2` → `3a` → `3b`.
 Notebooks `1` and `3a` both build the street network
 from the same OSM queries and share the OSMnx HTTP cache (`cache/`), so the sampling phase runs without the validation phase and vice versa.

-## The sampling design, in brief

-Stratified two-stage cluster sampling. **Strata** = three urban habitats (regular / hybrid / informal) defined from the built environment by expert consultation and later consolidated into a measured spatial deprivation score.
-**First stage** = survey clusters selected by a **random draw of street paths** within each stratum (constraints: ≥ 300 m, ≥ 100 buildings within 50 m, 100 m spacing, waterway quotas), followed by **site verification with documented, criteria-based adjustments**: most clusters are delineated in place around their drawn path, and a minority are displaced following explicit, documented criteria — every adjustment is traceable via `path_id` (see notebook `2` §3). **Second stage** = systematic selection of households within clusters.
-The realised selection is therefore **quasi-random**: inclusion probabilities are not recoverable (estimates are reported unweighted), and representativity is audited descriptively in notebook `3b`.
-A second survey round added a purposive oversample, including two dedicated contrast clusters (notebook `2` §4).

 ## The sampling decision algorithm, step by step